Trauma Sensitive Practice in Education

 - implement trauma sensitive practice beyond the classroom.

-Fully subsidised by the Department of Education for Victorian government school participants.
+Department of Education fully subsidises Victorian Government school participants.